There are only a few companies that have gone the extra mile to fully disclose what is in their rugs.

 Tumble rugs are also made of polyester.
 The backing is made from EVA foam (that is free of formamide) and thermoplastic resin (unspecified plastic).
 They say it’s free of latex, rubber, and phthalates and that it has no offgassing.
 It does have a stain guard treatment but they claim it’s free of PFC and PFAS coatings.
 It does not contain any Prop 65 chemicals like methylene chloride.
 You can get $20 off here with that discount code.

 3. Polypropylene Indoor/Outdoor Rugs

-Polypropylene rugs from The Company Store.
+Polypropylene rugs from The Company Store have been reported good.

 100% polypropylene rugs from World Market (some have said they also like their natural fiber rugs, even though the company does not divulge a lot about how they are treated).